Sheptytskyi: History

 Union after the territorial exchange in 1951 and had its name changed from Krystynopil (Кристинопіль) to Chervonohrad, after the color red (червоний).

 A local newspaper is published in the city since June 1962.
 On 1 August 1990, Chervonohrad became the first city in the Soviet Union where a monument to Vladimir Lenin was removed.

 Until 18 July 2020, Chervonohrad was designated as a city of oblast significance and belonged to Chervonohrad Municipality.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven, Chervonohrad Municipality was merged into newly established Chervonohrad Raion.
 Before being abolished, Chervonohrad Municipality also included the city of Sosnivka (until 2019) and the urban type settlement of Hirnyk.

 In August 2023, Ukrainian Institute of National Memory decided that the name of the city did not meet the law "On the Condemnation and Prohibition of Propaganda of Russian Imperial Policy in Ukraine and the Decolonization of Toponymy", meaning that Chervonohrad will be renamed.
 On 20 March 2024, the Committee of the Verkhovna Rada on issues of organization of state power, local self-government, regional development and urban planning decided to propose the name Sheptytskyi, in the name of Andrey Sheptytsky, a metropolitan archbishop who taught in the local monastery.

 On 19 September 2024, the Verkhovna Rada voted to rename Chervonohrad to Sheptytskyi.

 Krystynopol Jews

 Presently, there are 11–100 Jews residing in Sheptytskyi.
 The earliest known Jewish community dates back to 1740.
 In 1931 the Jewish population was 2,200.
 The Jewish cemetery dates from 18th century with the last known Hasidic burial in 1941.
 Krystynopol Jews were deported to the Belzec extermination camp in September, 1942.
 The Jewish surname and rabbinical family Kristinopoler / Kristianpoller stem from the city's former name, Krystynopol.
 Jewish immigrants to America from this city founded the Krystenopoler Synagogue and First Krystenopoler Sick Benevolent Association Brith Isaac in New York.
 The Jewish cemetery is located in the town center, in Shevska Street.

 Economics

 The interior of St. Volodymyr Church (built in the 1770s).

-Since 1951 the city became the center of newly emerged coal mining basin.
+Since 1951 the city became the center of a newly emerged coal mining basin.

 Other enterprises, besides the mining works, include: